ITP-xStory/p5js-shaders/docs/examples/texture_coordinates.md

 # Texture Coordinates
 #### This is an example showing how texture coordinates can be manipulated to create duplicate variations of one image.
+[More on texture coordinates.](https://itp-xstory.github.io/p5js-shaders/#/./docs/important-concepts?id=texture-coordinates)

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe